18F/Modular-Contracting-And-Agile-Development/_strategies/human-centered-design.md

 We *observe and ask about behaviors*, instead of their opinions, because opinions — without an understanding of what people actually _do_ — are rarely actionable.

-We leverage a number of different methods that are ok within governement such as:
+We leverage a number of different methods that are ok within government such as:

 * Stakeholder and user interviews
 * Card sorting